Newsletter No. 25 – Social Law – September 2015

 Soc.
 May 19, 2015 (n°13-24.887) FS-PB:

-In this case, the CHSCT of an establishment had decided to use an expert measure in order to carry out a study on the exposure of employees to certain risks.
+In this case, the Health, Safety and Working Conditions Committee (CHSCT) of an establishment had decided to commission an expert assessment to study employee exposure to certain risks.
+The company then filed a request with the High Court to annul this decision.

-The question of the admissibility of the appeal was raised by the defendant.
-In particular, he claimed that the power given by the CHSCT to “carry out any action of representation” was drafted in too general terms and did not make it possible to know the extent of the representation sought.
-To this question the Court of Cassation replied that "the mandate given by the CHSCT to one of its members to take legal action on the occasion of a specific case empowers the latter to bring appeals against the decision rendered on this action”.
-Consequently, by the deliberation adopted within the framework of the expert procedure, the CHSCT has given a mandate to its representatives to take any legal measures relating to its execution, which includes the appeal in cassation.
+in question.
+The Court of Cassation responded that "the mandate given by the CHSCT to one of its members to take legal action in a specific matter authorizes that member to appeal the decision rendered in that action."
+Consequently, by the resolution adopted within the framework of the expert procedure, the CHSCT mandated its representatives to take all legal measures relating to its execution, which includes appeal to the Court of Cassation.

 Adaptation period to a new position